AbooMardiiyah/CyberSecurity-AI-assistant/README.md

-### TechnicalAssessment-CyberSecurity-solution

-This is a solution to the technical assessment questions for the role of AI/ML -Cybersecurity Training platform.
+### FineTuning Qwen2.5-7B model on cybersecurity data
 #### Section 1
 Link to the answers to section questions can be found [here](https://docs.google.com/document/d/1OJnzryLNb-mkg-yLU377JcwEvL2M13p2DJUiv0c7Fdk/edit?usp=sharing) .
 ### Section 2
-For section 2, I attempted question 5 which is implementing and depoying a fine-tuned LLM using FastAPI and ngrok within google colab.
+I fine-tuned and deployed an  LLM using FastAPI and ngrok within google colab.
 This process consists of 4 notebooks following the data collection pipeline and typical FTI pipeline architecture for any ML project.
 To successfully run the codes, you need create a huggingface token and save it in the environment variable, also you will need comet-ml key for logging the training parameters. ngrok key is needed to run the fastapi application and lastly, open ai api key to generate synthetic dataset.
 Explanations on how to get this keys is mentioned in the video.